nalandial/digital-nomads/tiktok-requiem.md

 Like many creative people, I explore my grief through art, but have never published anything.
 This piece is the window into my mind I wish I’d had when I first realized I experience the world differently.
 To me, TikTok was never just an app.
 It was a community, a support system, a place where I found people who thought and felt as I do.
 Losing it meant losing a whole network of inside jokes and genuine empathy.

-If you read this and think, "That’s intense -- maybe a bit over the top for social media," then this piece probably isn’t for you.
+If you read this and think, "That’s intense -- maybe a bit over the top," then this piece probably isn’t for you.
 But if the idea of losing your digital safe space strikes a nerve -- if you’ve ever relied on an online corner of the world to feel understood -- then these words are my message in a bottle."
 Welcome.
 I hope they resonate.

 # A Firsthand Requiem for the TikTok Ban (January 19th, 2025)